mozilla/version-control-tools/docs/hacking-mozreview.rst

 from your machine.
 This will give you an environment that should behave like production.

+You will need to install the dependencies listed :ref:`here <devguide_environment>`.

-You will need Docker installed.
+You will also need Docker installed.
 On Linux, this is generally as simple as installing the required package, e.g., on Ubuntu::

   $ sudo apt-get install docker.io